-- 1 teaspoon olive oil
+- 1 tablespoon olive oil

-- 1/4 cup nutritional yeast flakes optional, but they do add a nice cheesy flavor
+- 1/4 cup nutritional yeast flakes

 - 1/2 teaspoon turmeric

-Remove the tofu from its container and drain the liquid around it.
+- Remove the tofu from its container and drain the liquid around it.
 Use a dishcloth or paper towels to press the tofu and dress excess liquid.

-Place the tofu block in the pan and sear it for a minute or two until the bottom gets a little color.
-Use a spatula to break the tofu into large pieces, almost like cubes.
+- Place the tofu block in the pan and sear it for a minute or two until the bottom gets a little color.
+Use a spatula to break the tofu into large pieces, like cubes.
 Allow these pieces to cook for a few minutes.

-While the tofu is cooking, combine the remaining ingredients in a small bowl.
+- While the tofu is cooking, combine the remaining ingredients in a small bowl.
 Stir to combine.

 Grocery stores are full of products that are low in calories.
 I don’t know about you, but I’ve oftentimes felt a sense of emptiness after eating things like that which I believe is a reflection of the lack of taste.
 Eating has an emotional side to it that requires more than just the nutritional parts to leave you feeling truly satisfied.
 Combining good nutrition and great flavors is the true winning recipe for satiety…my favorite highfalutin word for feeling full!